daugela/laserpas-test/README.md

 ## Laserpas test

 A showcase of batch image processing from 2 separate (RGB/NIR) cameras with different zooms using [OpenCV](https://opencv.org)

-The list of input images (repative paths) should be exported into simple csv format before execution Resulting images (combined overlaps between 2 inputs) will be saved into same directory Resulting image size should match the smaller NIR input and contain all color channels from initial images.
+The list of input images (relative paths) should be exported into simple csv file (batch_photo_paths.csv) before execution Resulting images (combined overlaps between 2 inputs) will be saved into same directory Resulting image size will match the smaller NIR input, contain all color channels from initial images and will have a *combined_NIR_filename.png* file naming.

 ## Setup on a mac or some other unix based machine